FormidableLabs/serverless-jetpack/README.md

 Jetpack supports `layer` packaging as close to `serverless` as it can.
 However, there are a couple of very wonky things with `serverless`' approach that you probably want to keep in mind:

 * Service level `package.include|exclude` patterns are applied at the `layers.NAME.path` level for a given layer.
 So, e.g., if you have a service-level `include` pattern of `"!*"` to remove `ROOT/foo.txt`, this will apply at a **different** root path from `layers.NAME.path` of like `ROOT/layers/NAME/foo.txt`.
+* As mentioned in our options configuration section above, Jetpack applies the `base` option to the root project `servicePath` for dependency searching and not relatively to layer `path`s.

 TODO(LAYERS): More README work.